Low Carb Diet: Weight Loss and Other Health Benefits

 Table of Contents

-So does this mean low-carb may not work?
-Not necessarily.
-For some people, a low-carb diet can be a game-changer for better blood sugar control, but how you follow it matters most, especially when it comes to the food choices you make.
+For some people, a low-carb diet can be a game-changer for better blood sugar control, but how you follow it matters most.
+Research has shown that simply reducing the amount of carbs you eat may not be as effective for healthy weight loss as following a balanced carbohydrate diet.1

 Carbs are categorized as simple or complex:

-• Simple carbs rapidly raise blood sugar because they are digested quickly.
-This includes foods like white flour and rice, sweets, sodas, and pasta.
+• Simple carbs rapidly raise blood sugar levels because they are digested quickly.
+This includes high-carb foods like white flour, rice, sweets, sodas, and pasta.

-• Complex carbs are digested more slowly, so blood sugar is less likely to spike (although a higher blood sugar response is still possible depending on your metabolism).
+• Complex carbs are digested more slowly, so blood sugar levels are less likely to spike (although a higher blood sugar response is still possible, depending on your metabolism).
 They include whole grains, beans, fruits, and vegetables.

 Since carbs raise blood sugar, low-carb diets are often used to support better health by reducing insulin.
 Insulin is the hormone responsible for lowering your blood sugar.
 It stimulates cells to take glucose out of the blood and into the cells to use for energy or store as fat.